telerik/winforms-docs/scheduler/views/timeline-view.md

 {{endregion}}

 ## Modifying the size of the columns

 The SchedulerTimelineViewElement allows you to specify different size for the different columns.
-To manipulate the size of the columns, you can use the
-          __SetColumnWidth__ and __GetColumnWidth__ methods.
+To manipulate the size of the columns, you can use the  __SetColumnWidth__ and __GetColumnWidth__ methods.
 The values passed to the __SetColumnWidth__  method are proportional and the actual width of the columns is calculated based on them.
 By default all columns have a value of 1 and therefore if you set a value of 2 to any column, it will stay twice as bigger compared to the others.
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\TimelineView.cs region=resizeColumns}}
 {{source=..\SamplesVB\Scheduler\Views\TimelineView.vb region=resizeColumns}}